iori-yja/smallMTOS/README.md

 and rather slow to back up more registers under mask.

-Here, as my decision to use IRQ, what I have to back up is only LR and SP(each of them are Link Register and Stack Pointer).
+Here, as my decision to use IRQ, what I have to back up is only LR and SP(each of them are Link Registeaaaar and Stack Pointer).

 Task structure